axellelanca/school_choice_spe/README.md

 # Choose your spe

-This was a little school exercice to learn and practice JavaScript.
+This was a little school (EEMI in Paris) exercice to learn and practice JavaScript.

-## Author
+## Langages used

-Myself !
+* HTML5 / CSS3
+* JavaScript

 ## Exercise Instructions